ribbon background

 Still, obsessions and compulsions often occupy a great deal of one’s daily routine leading to disruptions at work, school, and home.

-What are Obsession Symptoms?
+What Are Obsession Symptoms?

 Obsessions are persistent, unwanted, and repeated thoughts and urges.
 OCD obsessions are so disruptive that they cause overwhelming and persistent anxiety and distress.
 Obsessions often “take over” when trying to do or think about other things.
 Many obsessions have themes such as: